licensezero/guide.licensezero.com/index.md

 ### <a id="service-provider">Service Provider</a>

 To use licensezero.com and its API, you must agree to [terms of service](https://licensezero.com/terms/service) with Artless Devices.
 The terms were written to be read, and you should read them.
-They set important rules about responsibility and liability, and make very explicit that Artless Devices isn't going to provide, or be responsible for, any legal advice about whether License Zero is right for you or your project.
+They set important rules about responsibility and liability, and make very explicit that Artless Devices isn't going to provide, or be responsible for, any legal advice about whether License Zero is right for you or your work.

 ### <a id="licensing-agent">Licensing Agent</a>